Skip to main content

 While choosing a surface finish, consider the factors such as cost, environment, component selection, shelf life, and production volume.

-In this process, inkjet projectors are used to image the legends directly from the board’s digital data.
-The ink is silkscreened (spread) on the surface of the panel using a jet printer.
+The ink is spread on the surface of the panel using a jet printer.
 The panels are then baked to cure the ink.
 It designates different kinds of text such as part number, name, code, logos, etc.

-There are three types of printing:
+There are two types of silkscreen printing:

 1. Manual screen printing